prefix-dev/pixi/docs/pax/getting_started.md

 For instance, while `bioconda` relies on packages from `conda-forge`, there's no automatic dependency resolution for channels as of now.
 Hence, both `conda-forge` and `bioconda` need to be defined explicitly.

-By clearly defining the necessary channels, you can ensure pax fetches the appropriate packages to fulfill your project's requirements.
+By clearly defining the necessary channels, you can ensure pixi fetches the appropriate packages to fulfill your project's requirements.

 ### Platforms
-To ensure that your project supports multiple platforms, you can specify these within the platforms key in your pax configuration.
+To ensure that your project supports multiple platforms, you can specify these within the platforms key in your pixi configuration.
-**At least one** platform must be designated so that pax can determine the appropriate packages and record these in the lockfile.
-By doing so, pax will resolve the environment for each specified platform, ensuring multi-platform compatibility.
+**At least one** platform must be designated so that pixi can determine the appropriate packages and record these in the lockfile.
+By doing so, pixi will resolve the environment for each specified platform, ensuring multi-platform compatibility.

 The platforms that can be included are: